-- Request confirmation for any post-withdrawal disbursement of loan funds that the school wishes to credit to outstanding school charges, identifying the type and amount of those loan funds and explaining that the borrower may accept or decline some or all of those funds. - Request confirmation for any post-withdrawal disbursement of loan funds that can be delivered directly to the borrower, identifying the type and amount of loan funds and explaining that the borrower may accept or decline some or all of those funds. - Explain that if the borrower does not confirm that loan funds may be applied to outstanding school charges, the borrower may not receive the direct delivery of any loan funds unless the school concurs. - Explain the obligation of the borrower to repay any loan funds he or she chooses to have applied to outstanding school charges or delivered directly to the borrower. - Explain that, if the borrower does not respond within 14 days of the date the notice was sent (or a later deadline set by school policy), the school will not deliver the loan funds, unless the school chooses to deliver the funds based on a late response.
+- Request confirmation for any post-withdrawal disbursement of loan funds that the school wishes to credit to the student's account, identifying the type and amount of those loan funds and explaining that the borrower may accept or decline some or all of those funds. - Request confirmation for any post-withdrawal disbursement of loan funds that can be delivered directly to the borrower, identifying the type and amount of loan funds and explaining that some or all of those funds may be accepted or declined. - Explain that if the borrower does not confirm that loan funds may be applied to outstanding school charges, the borrower may not receive direct delivery of any loan funds unless the school concurs. - - Explain the obligation of the borrower to repay any loan funds he or she chooses to have applied to outstanding school charges or delivered directly to him or her. - Explain that, if the borrower does not respond within 14 days of the date the notice was sent (or a later deadline set by the school), the delivery of loan funds will not be made, unless the school chooses to make the delivery based on a late response.

-The deadline for a borrower to accept a direct delivery of a post-withdrawal disbursement and the deadline to accept the delivery of a post-withdrawal disbursement to cover outstanding school charges must be the same.
-If the borrower submits a timely response that confirms that the loan funds may be credited to outstanding charges, or that he or she wishes to receive all or a portion of a direct delivery of funds, the school must deliver all loan funds, not only those used to pay school charges.
-If the borrower submits a late response, the school may deliver the funds as requested (provided the school delivers all of the funds accepted by the borrower), or the school may decline to deliver any funds.
-A post-withdrawal disbursement may not be delivered later than 120 days after the date of the school's determination that the student withdrew, unless an exception is granted by the Department.
-If the borrower submits a late response and the school opts not to deliver the post-withdrawal disbursement, the school must notify the borrower in writing of that decision.
-If the borrower does not respond to the notice of the availability of the post-withdrawal disbursement, no portion of the disbursement may be delivered.
-The school must document in the student's file the result of the post-withdrawal disbursement notification, and the final determination made concerning the disbursement. [§668.22(a)(5)(iii) and (iv); §668.164(g)(4)(i)]
+The deadline for a borrower to accept a direct delivery of a post-withdrawal disbursement and the deadline to accept delivery of a post-withdrawal disbursement to outstanding school charges must be the same.
+If the borrower submits a timely response that confirms that the loan funds may be credited to outstanding charges, or that he or she wishes to receive all or a portion of a direct delivery of funds, the school must deliver the funds within 120 days of the date the school determined that the student withdrew.
+If the borrower submits a late response, the school may deliver the funds as requested (provided the school disburses all the funds accepted by the borrower), or the school may decline to do so.
+If the borrower submits a late response and the school opts not to make the post-withdrawal disbursement, the school must notify the borrower in writing of that decision.
+If the borrower does not respond to the notice of the availability of the postwithdrawal disbursement, no portion of the disbursement may be made.
+The school must document in the student's file the result of the post-withdrawal disbursement notification, and the final determination made concerning the disbursement. [§668.22(a)(5)(iii) and (iv)]

 The borrower signed the Master Promissory Note (MPN) prior to the date the return of Title IV funds calculation is completed.
-IDCL GEN-05-161
+[DCL GEN-05-16]

-A first-year, first-time undergraduate Stafford loan borrower who is subject to delayed delivery and withdraws before completing the 30th day of his or her program of study is prohibited from receiving any Stafford loan funds as a post-withdrawal disbursement even if the amount of the initial disbursement was included in the return of Title IV funds calculation as aid that could have been disbursed.
+A first-year, first-time undergraduate Stafford loan borrower who withdraws before completing the 30th day of his or her program of study is prohibited from receiving any Stafford loan funds as a post-withdrawal disbursement even if the amount of the initial disbursement was included in the return of Title IV funds calculation as aid that could have been disbursed.
 In addition, when a student withdraws prior to completing the period for which the loan is intended, no portion of any second or subsequent FFELP loan disbursement may be delivered as a post-withdrawal disbursement even if the amount of the second or subsequent disbursement was included in the return of Title IV funds calculation as aid that could have been disbursed.
 [DCL GEN-00-24; DCL GEN-04-03; 2006-2007 Federal Student Aid Handbook, Volume 5, Chapter 2, p.
 5-98]